 - Create a respectful and caring environment with and between participants, resolving conflict between participants when necessary.

-- Inventory snacks, drinks, daily supplies and report status to Camp coordinator.
+- Inventory lunches, drinks, daily supplies and report status to GOALS for Girls coordinator.

 - Attend mandatory work days and be punctual in a consistent manner.